interfaceconjurer/lwr-scratch-pad/README.md

         }
 }
 ```
-This function provides the presentation state for the skeleton.
+This function provides the presentation for the skeleton.
 It grabs the parent HTML element and applies the attribute “presentation-provider=‘loading’” if presentationState.loading is true.
-This creates the skeleton styling for all innerHTML elements with attribute “presentation”.
+This creates the skeleton styling for all innerHTML elements with attribute “presentation” present.
 All HTML elements in the base component that need skeleton styling need this attribute present

 ```html
 <template>